Frequently asked questions

 Complete the online application form available on the website

 A synopsis is a brief description of the key elements of the whole story, without dialogue.
-The Red Sea Lodge requires a 1-page synopsis of maximum 1,000 characters with spaces.
+The Lodge requires a 1-page synopsis of maximum 1,000 characters with spaces.

 A treatment is a written description of the whole story without dialogue.
 It is more detailed than a synopsis and should read like a short story told in the present tense describing events as they happen.
-It should include information on the cinematic style, locations, and motivation of the director.
-The Red Sea Lodge requires a treatment of 5–10 pages, of maximum 18,000 characters.
+The Lodge requires a treatment of 5–10 pages, of maximum 18,000 characters.

 The director’s vision provides information about the creative approach of the director and should offer a strong sense of how the film will look and why this film is important to the filmmaker.
 It can be represented by a mood board, a project-book (a few pages of a storyboard, a color script, a series of drawings or photographs) or by a video (maximum 3 minutes).
 It visually complements the written concept and describes the project through images.